 Nominations

-With the exception of the Ida M. Green Fellowship and the Endowed Fellowships of the Arab Republic of Egypt, the ODGE accepts only one nomination per department for each award.
-Graduate administrators may contact Jessica Landry for copies of the nomination form or with questions about submitting nominations to the Office of the Dean for Graduate Education.
+With the exception of the Ida M. Green Fellowship and the Endowed Fellowships of the Arab Republic of Egypt, the OGE accepts only one nomination per department for each award.
+Graduate administrators may contact Scott Tirrell for copies of the nomination form or with questions about submitting nominations to the Office of Graduate Education.

 Nomination packets include the following for each new candidate (and for Hugh Hampton Young renewals):